kaaproject/kaa-rfcs/0022/README.md

         {
             "name": "tenantId",
             "type": "string",
-            "doc": "Tenant ID, within the scope of which to perform verification" },
+            "doc": "Tenant ID, within the scope of which to perform authentication" },
         {
             "name": "username",